BIG-MAP/WP4APIExample/README.md

 <img src="https://github.com/rmorenoga/pump-api/blob/main/ReadmeImages/HTTPAPI.png" width="700">

+# Basic pump API

 ## Specification
-The minimal pump API can receive 3 types of requests, with no parameters, all of them use the GET HTTP command so they can be sent from a web browser (Example: typing 190.157.46.49:81/pump prompts the browser to send a GET /pump request to the API server):
+The basic version of the pump API can receive 3 types of requests, with no parameters, all of them use the GET HTTP command so they can be sent from a web browser (Example: typing 190.157.46.49:81/pump prompts the browser to send a GET /pump request to the API server):

 * GET /pump: Returns the pump data as a JSON document.
 Example response body: {“id”:1, “port”:2, “status”: 0}
 * GET /pump/on: Turns the pump on and returns the pump data as a JSON document.
 Example response body: {“id”:1, “port”:2, “status”: 0}